avanaudenhaege/LipSpeech_MVPA/README.md

 Stimulation for functional runs of fMRI design

-programmer: Federica Falagiarda October 2019

-ADAPTED BY ALICE VAN AUDENHAEGE - August 2022
+Initial script Federica - adapted by Alice Van Audenhaege and Remi Gau October 2022

 ## Install